SSWConsulting/SSW.Rules.Content/rules/installing-3rd-party-libraries/rule.md

 Couple of things to check:

-✅ High download count – Frequently used libraries are more likely to be supported longer
+✅ High download count – Frequently used libraries are more likely to be supported longer.

-✅ Good maintainers profile – Library sponsored by big companies or names would like to last longer than a library maintained by a single person (e.g. React by Facebook).

-✅ Updated recently – Checking the library’s last updated date is a good start to decide whether the library is actively maintained or not.
+✅ Recently updated – Checking the library’s last updated date is a good start to decide whether the library is actively maintained or not.

+✅ Good maintainers profile – Libraries sponsored by big companies (e.g. Angular by Google) or established names would more likely to last longer than a library maintained by an unknown person.

-✅ Low GitHub issues count – Many unresolved serious issues is a good indicator that it is not actively maintained.
+✅ Low GitHub issues count – Many unresolved serious issues is an indicator that the library is not actively maintained.

-Another option for a company is to consider sponsoring the library.
-This supports the community and can improve the maintainability of a library.

 ### 3. Compatibility
 Most libraries are built only for a specific version of a runtime / framework that they are targeting to.

-E.g. the npm library `@angular/material@14.2.3` is only targeted for Angular 14 and nuget library `Microsoft.Extensions.DependencyInjection` `v6.0.0` only supports .NET 6.
+E.g. the npm library `@angular/material@14.2.3` is only targeted for Angular 14 and NuGet library `Microsoft.Extensions.DependencyInjection` `v6.0.0` only supports .NET 6.

 This is important to make sure that the library is working as intended.
-Although some libraries can work on older versions, it’s a good idea to avoid being in this situation as this could introduce unintended bug which increases the overhead in debugging your code.
+Although some libraries can be installed and work on older framework versions, it’s a good idea to avoid being in this situation as this could introduce unintended bug which increases the overhead in debugging your code.

 ### 4. Quality
 Next is to dive deep down into the details and check for the quality of the library itself.

 Here are things to check:

-- The maintainers's profile
-  A great maintainers profile.
-Maintainers with a good presence in the community or doing a lot of contribution is a good boost of confidence in the library.
+✅ Maintainers's profile - A high profile maintainers with a good presence in the community or doing a lot of contribution is a good boost of confidence in the library.

-- Presence of a unit test and good coverages in the code.
-  This improves our confidence that the code would less likely to break across versions
+✅ Presence of unit tests and good coverages - This improves our confidence that the code would less likely to break across versions

-- Changelogs and versioning
-  An excellent library will show a proper changelog between releases, allowing developers to check for any potential breaking changes.
+✅ Changelogs and versioning - Good changelogs between release enables developers to check for any potential breaking changes.

 ### 5. Licensing
-Not all libraries available are free to use.
+Not all libraries available on [npmjs](https://www.npmjs.com/) and [NuGet](https://www.nuget.org/) are free to use.
 Depending on the license provided with the library, it can range from a free-to-use to a paid license.
 Always check the license associated with the package before deciding to use it in production.
 You can check of common available licenses here on [Choosealicense.com](https://choosealicense.com/).